adityamishra1105/RideHail/README.md

 ### Service Breakdown
-1) api-gateway: Routes incoming requests to the appropriate microservice.
+1) api-gateway - Routes incoming requests to the appropriate microservice.

-2) service-discovery: Registry where all microservices register themselves and discover others.
+2) service-discovery - Registry where all microservices register themselves and discover others.

-3) user-service: Handles user registration, authentication (JWT), and profile management.
+3) user-service - Handles user registration, authentication (JWT), and profile management.

-4) ride-service: The core service manages the ride booking process and state transitions.
+4) ride-service - The core service manages the ride booking process and state transitions.

-5) location-service: Stores and queries real-time driver locations using Redis Geospatial data structures.
+5) location-service - Stores and queries real-time driver locations using Redis Geospatial data structures.

-6) notification-service: Listens for events on a RabbitMQ queue and handles sending notifications.
+6) notification-service - Listens for events on a RabbitMQ queue and handles sending notifications.

 ### Installation & Local Development
 ### Prerequisites